isomerpages/moe-fuhuasec/_co-curricular-activities/Physical Sports/Tchoukball.md

 permalink: /co-curricular-activities/Physical-Sports/tchoukball/
 description: ""
 third_nav_title: Physical Sports
+variant: markdown
 ---
 ### Tchoukball
 ##### About Us

-**Vision** <br>Developing an all-round student-athlete through Tchoukball CCA
+**Vision**<br>Developing an all-round student-athlete through Tchoukball CCA

-**Mission**<br> To nurture our young student-athletes holistically by providing them with exposure to competitive team sports, developing their competence in Tchoukball, and also develop their sportsmanship and passion for Tchoukball and other sports.
+**Mission**<br>To nurture our young student-athletes holistically by providing them with exposure to competitive team sports, developing their competence in Tchoukball, as well as, develop their sportsmanship and passion for Tchoukball and other sports.

 ##### OUR Key Programmes